-- At least one parent must be present at seminars, orientations, and parent conferences provided for Christian school families (except in the case of F-1 international students).
+- At least one parent must be present at seminars, orientations, and parent-teacher conferences (except in the case of exchange students, F-1).

 All school policies apply equally to all SCA families.
 Students are enrolled as space permits.

-- Each student must be in good standing with the previous school attended (i.e., passing marks academically and a good behavior record).
-A student with poor academic performance or behavior problems will be placed on probation for one quarter.
+Each student must be in good standing with the previous school attended (i.e., passing grades and a good behavior record).
+A student with poor academic performance and/or behavior problems will be placed on probation for one quarter.
 If results are improved, the student will be taken off of probation and be officially enrolled at SCA.

-- Secondary students, grades 6-12, must verbally and in written form commit to their willingness to attend SCA, and must openly attest to their willingness to abide by all the procedures and rules of SCA.
+Secondary students (grades 6-12) must commit to their willingness to attend SCA verbally and in writing, and they must openly attest to their willingness to abide by all the procedures and rules of SCA.

-- After the interview and testing, the admission committee will determine whether or not the student is accepted for enrollment.
+After the interview and entrance testing and reviewing the previous school’s report cards/records, the admission committee will determine whether or not the student is accepted for enrollment.

-- Within a week after the initial interview, parents will be notified by the local campus secretary regarding the principal's decision to accept or deny the student's enrollment.
+Within a week after the initial interview, parents will be notified by the SCA office regarding the principal's decision to accept or deny the student's enrollment.